MateusTum/social-flask/README.md

 # my-social-media-flask
- My social media, made using Flask
+ My social media, made using Python(Flask), Javascript, HTML and CSS, the project is being worked on the staging branch